dustin10/VichUploaderBundle/Resources/doc/index.md

 **Note:**

-> In this case upload_destination refer to a guafrette filesystem
+> In this case upload_destination refer to a gaufrette filesystem
 > and directory_namer should be used to generate a valid
 > filesystem ID (and not a real path).
 See more about this
 > in [Namers section](#namers)